"What we shall eat to-morrow, I haven't the slightest idea!" said

 because he has not waited till you die to do sacrifice for you.
 They

-have seen how faithfully he has served you ever since his illness, and
+have seen how faithfully he has served you ever since his illness,

-now, when he is worn out and unable to work, they are resolved to reward
+now, when he is worn out and unable to work, they are resolved to

 him for his virtue.
 You likewise have been a good mother and shall